turi-code/userguide/deployment/pred-administration.md

 Note: currently we cannot preserve the state of the distributed cache when repairing the cluster.
 In other words, all data in the cache at the time repair is called will be lost.

-Similarly, you can add and remove nodes with the [`add_nodes`](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.add_nodes.html) and [`remove_nodes`](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.remove_nodes.html) APIs.
+Similarly, you can add and remove nodes with the [`add_nodes`](https://turi.com/products/create/docs/generated/graphlab.deploy.PredictiveService.add_nodes.html) and [`remove_nodes`](https://turi.com/products/create/docs/generated/graphlab.deploy.PredictiveService.remove_nodes.html) APIs.

 #### Environment Variables

 It is common to use system environment variables for specific application configurations.
 Specifically, it is a general best practice to use such variables for secrets, like credentials, as opposed to storing them on disk.
-Dato Predictive Services provides an API to set environment variables for the scope of a predictive service:
+Turi Predictive Services provides an API to set environment variables for the scope of a predictive service:

-A variable is set using the [`set`](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.environment_variables.set.html) API:
+A variable is set using the [`set`](https://turi.com/products/create/docs/generated/graphlab.deploy.PredictiveService.environment_variables.set.html) API:

 ```python
 import graphlab